Estimated reading time: 4 minutes

 The Right Data Infrastructure Is Needed to Analyze and Store Cryo-EM Images

-It’s only after these ultra-high-resolution specimen images are captured that the work begins.
+After these ultra-high-resolution specimen images are captured, the computational work begins.
 Researchers must then analyze these images to understand different structures and interactions.
 Doing this requires artificial intelligence (AI) and high performance computing (HPC) capabilities that can introduce significant strain on research IT.
 In fact, one of the major challenges facing research facilities around the world is managing the massive amounts of data produced by their work.
 Another significant challenge is hiring the expert team needed to build and maintain the underlying IT infrastructure, particularly the high-performance data storage these environments demand.

 Panasas’ entire business is about easing those burdens so that scientists can focus on the work that matters.
 Our workload-optimized portfolio of storage platforms uses PanFS®, our proprietary operating system, which delivers an intelligent parallel file system that liberates innovators from adding yet another complexity to their workloads.